 You can also flaunt that your business is pro-sustainability and follows ethical/eco-friendly processes during production.

 While your profile picture is just your front profile, your LinkedIn background photo can put the “you” into action.
 Show yourself working at your desk, or if you’re a photographer or a chef, you can take even more interesting shots of yourself in action.
+Or if you are a speaker, show a candid picture of yourself speaking like the one above.
 These kinds of LinkedIn banners are very attractive, and your potential clients or hiring managers can get a gist of how you are when you’re working.

 For those who are remote workers, there are plenty of ways to showcase your lifestyle on LinkedIn.
 If you’re a digital nomad, you can change your cover often by updating your banner with pictures of the new city or country you’re in.
 If you work from home, you can show real pictures of your workspace and include pets!
 You could also create illustrations if you don’t want to use real pictures.